meltingcore/bg/food-court/quick-reference.md

     - Play event cards.
     - Play drink cards.

-Outside their turn players discard up to 3 cards and draw up to the hand limit.
+Outside their turn players discard up to 3 cards and draw up to the hand limit (7 or 8 depending whether the hand increase customer effect is active).

 ## Card Types